naorlivne/drone-pulumi/README.md

 #### pulumi_dependencies

-The dependencies to install in the container, defaults to `pip install -r requirements.txt`.
+The command to install dependencies in the container, defaults to python command `pip install -r requirements.txt`.

 #### pulumi_token